kylebohmann/SQL_For_Data_Analysis/README.md

 **Git & GitHub:**: Tool used to store and and version SQL query result and analysis.
 Also where I am posting final analysis documentation

 # Analysis
+My analysis was focused primarily on answering 5 questions about the data analyst job market.
+Listed below are the questions we want answered, How we wrote our SQL to answere those questions, and takeaways from the results.
+For some of our results we enlisted the help of ChatGPT to analyze the results to better identify trends in the data.

+**1. What are the top-paying data analyst jobs?**

 # Learnings